 Notes

-- Oats: Use rolled oats as opposed to quick oats or steel cut oats (both do not absorb liquid the same way).
+- Oats: Rolled oats work better for this recipe since quick oats or steel-cut oats do not absorb liquid the same way.
 Opt for certified gluten-free if that is a dietary concern.

 - Sweetener: Keep it low-carb with Lakanto sugar-free maple syrup or 1 teaspoon of allulose blend.
 Feel free to use regular sugar or maple syrup.

-- Milk: I use almond milk for its nutritional value and for keeping it low-carb, but you can use your choice of dairy or oat, cashew or coconut milk.
+- Milk: I use almond milk for its nutritional value and for keeping it low-carb, but you can use dairy, oat, cashew, or coconut milk too.

 - Oats and Chia Seed Ratio: You can change the quantities of rolled oats and chia seeds based on your preference.
 Another possible combination can be ¼-cup rolled oats + 2 teaspoons chia seeds.

-- Oats-to-Liquid Ratio: Use a 1:2 ratio of oats + chia seeds to dairy-free milk.
-If you would prefer less chia seeds, stick to the quantity mentioned above.
+- Oats-to-Liquid Ratio: Use a 1:2 oats + chia seeds ratio to milk.
+If you prefer fewer chia seeds, stick to the quantity mentioned above.

 Stephanie says